mtzfactory/nango/docs/docs/nango-deploy/aws.md

 ## Create a VM {#create-vm}

-Go to the [EC2 service](https://console.aws.amazon.com/ec2/v2/home) and click Launch Instance.
+Go to the [EC2 service](https://console.aws.amazon.com/ec2/v2/home) and click *Launch Instance*.
 Create an instance with default settings except:
 - `t2.medium` for testing, `t2.large` for production
 - Enable *Allow HTTPS traffic from the internet* and *Allow HTTP traffic from the internet*